EnriqueKhai/Historian/README.md

 # For non-NUS users

-Replace `'https://nus.kattis.com'` in `sites[]` (`historian.py`, line 21) with your school's Kattis site or remove it altogether.
-This ensures that Historian knows where to scrape your submissions from.
+Replace `'https://nus.kattis.com'` in `sites[]` (`historian.py`, line 21) with your school's Kattis site (e.g. `https://kth.kattis.com`) or remove it altogether.
+This ensures that Historian knows where to look in trying to scrape your submissions.

 ```Python3
 16   print(flush=True)